-This is my review of the new ibis Styles hotel at Heathrow.
+This is my review of the new ibis Styles London Heathrow Airport hotel.

 Whilst Rob was enjoying the sun in Italy, I got to ‘enjoy’ the Piccadilly Line sauna towards Heathrow.